 are the moments of the \(\y\)-marginal.
 Finally, \[ \begin{align} &\covCross \Def \Cov[\u,\y], &&\tcovCross \Def [\covCross]^\top \end{align} \tag{13}\]

-is the cross-covariance between \(\u\) and \(\y\).
-Following (Calvello, Reich, and Stuart 2024), we refer to \(\GaussProj\joint\) as the Gaussian “projection” of \(\joint\).
-This terminology is motivated by the fact that \(\GaussProj\joint\) can be seen to minimize the Kullback-Leibler divergence \(\text{KL}(\joint \parallel q)\) over the space of Gaussians \(q = \Gaussian(\meanVec^\prime, \covMat^\prime)\) (see (Sanz-Alonso, Stuart, and Taeb 2023), chapter 4 for details).
+are the cross-covariances between \(\u\) and \(\y\).
+Following Calvello, Reich, and Stuart (2024), we refer to \(\GaussProj\joint\) as the Gaussian “projection” of \(\joint\).
+This terminology is motivated by the fact that \(\GaussProj\joint\) can be seen to minimize the Kullback-Leibler divergence \(\text{KL}(\joint \parallel q)\) over the space of Gaussians \(q = \Gaussian(\meanVec^\prime, \covMat^\prime)\) (see Sanz-Alonso, Stuart, and Taeb (2023), chapter 4 for details).

 Having invoked the joint Gaussian approximation in Equation 10, we can now approximate \(\u \given \yobs\) with the Gaussian conditional.
 Gaussian conditionals are also Gaussian, and are thus characterized by the well-known conditional mean and covariance formulas given below.

 Let \((\tilde{\u}, \tilde{y})\) be a random vector with distribution \(\GaussProj\joint\).
 We consider approximating the posterior \(\u \given (\y=\yobs)\) with \(\tilde{\u} \given (\tilde{\y}=\yobs)\).
-As it is the conditional of a Gaussian distribution, this posterior approximation is Gaussian, with moments \[ \begin{align} \meanPost &= \meanPrior + \covCross [\covObs]^{-1} (\yobs - \meanObs) \newline \covPost &= \covPrior + \covCross [\covObs]^{-1} \tcovCross. \end{align} \tag{14}\]
+As the conditional of a Gaussian distribution, this posterior approximation is Gaussian, with moments \[ \begin{align} \meanPost &= \meanPrior + \covCross [\covObs]^{-1} (\yobs - \meanObs) \newline \covPost &= \covPrior + \covCross [\covObs]^{-1} \tcovCross. \end{align} \tag{14}\]

 2.2 Monte Carlo Approximations